rubenfiszel/master-thesis/src/rbpf.md

 ### Introduction

-Compared to a plain PF, RPBF leverage the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
+Compared to a plain particle filter, RPBF leverage the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
 This is where RPBF shines: We use particle filtering to estimate our latent variable, the attitude, and we use the optimal kalman filter to estimate the state variable.
+If a plain particle can be seen as the simple average of particle states, then the RPBF can be seen as the "average" of many gaussians.

+Indeed, the benefit of particle filters is that they assume no particular form for the posterior distribution and transformation of the state.
+But as the state widens in dimensions, the number of needed particles to keep a good estimation grows exponentially.
+This is a consequence of ["the curse of dimensionality"}(https://en.wikipedia.org/wiki/Curse_of_dimensionality) and is quite intuitive: for each dimension, we must now consider all additional combination of state.
+In our context, we have 10 dimensions ($\mathbf{v}$,$\mathbf{p}$,$\mathbf{q}$) and it would be very computationally expensive to simulate a too large number of particles.

+Kalman filters on the other hand do not suffer from such exponential growth, but as explained previously, they are inadequate for non-linear transformation.
+RPBF is the best of both world by combining a particle filter for the non-linear components of the state (the attitude) as a latent variable, and kalman filters for the linear components of the state (velocity and position).
+Each individual particle has now both a linear state $\mathbf{x}$ and a latent variable $\boldsymbol{\theta}$.
+For ease of notation, the linear state as designated by $x_t$ will be referred to as the state even though the actual state we are concerned with should include the latent variable.

+### Related work

-This main inspiration from this approach is [@vernaza_rao-blackwellized_2006].
+Related work of this approach is [@vernaza_rao-blackwellized_2006].
 However, it differs by:

-- adapt the filter to drones by taking into account that the system is too dynamic for assuming that the accelerometer simply output the gravity vector.
+- adapting the filter to drones by taking into account that the system is too dynamic for assuming that the accelerometer simply output the gravity vector.
 This is solved by augmenting the state with the acceleration as shown later.
-- not use measurements of the IMU as control inputs (this is usually used for wheeled vehicles because of the drift from the wheels) but have both control inputs and measurements.
+- not using measurements of the IMU as control inputs (this is usually used for wheeled vehicles because of the drift from the wheels) but have both control inputs and measurements.
 - add an attitude sensor.

+### Latent variable

 We introduce the latent variable $\boldsymbol{\theta}$